 Applicability of Priority of Service for Veterans

-Boards must ensure that requirements for priority of service for veterans apply to all workforce service programs funded in whole or in part by DOLETA funds or state funds.
+TWC and Boards must ensure that requirements for priority of service for veterans apply to all workforce service programs funded in whole or in part by DOLETA funds or state funds.

 Definitions

-Boards must ensure that the following definitions are used when implementing priority of service for eligible veterans.
+TWC and Boards must ensure that the following definitions are used when implementing priority of service for eligible veterans.

-Eligible Veteran—any one of the following:

-Federal/state qualified veteran—a person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable as specified at 38 USC 101(2).
+Veteran—a person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable as specified at 38 USC 101(2).
 Active services include full-time duty in the National Guard or a Reserve component, other than full-time for training purposes.

-Note: This definition does not apply to eligibility for services provided by Disabled Veterans’ Outreach Program/Local Veterans’ Employment Representatives staff
+Note: This definition does not apply to eligibility for services provided by Disabled Veterans’ Outreach Program (DVOP) staff or Consolidated DVOP/Local Veterans’ Employment Representatives (LVERs) staff under the Jobs for Veterans State Grants (JVSG) program.

+For additional information about the JVSG program, please refer to WD Letter 19-22, issued August 24, 2022, and titled “Jobs for Veterans State Grants Program: Reforms and Responsibilities of Workforce Solutions Office Staff Serving Veterans,” and subsequent issuances.

 Federal-qualified spouse—the spouse of: